EvanForsythe/ERCnet/README.md

         * Orthogroup_Sequences/
     * An optional species mapping file which will be used to tell ERCnet when tips on the species tree correspond to sequence identifiers in alignments/gene trees.

 Create a comma-seperated file that indicates a prefix text string found in the sequence IDs in alignments/gene trees and the corresponding tip on the species tree (found in the Species_Tree/ directory of Orthofinder output).
 Please be sure the formatting exactly matches the example provided below and text strings you provide exactly match the strings within your alignments/gene trees/species trees.
+Use the -s flag to ensure ERCnet uses your user-provided species  mapping file.
+If -s is not provided, ERCnet will attempt to create one based on Orthofinder results.

 Name the species mapping file "Species_mapping.csv" and save in the main ERC net directory (where all the scripts live).